-This can be used in a fit configured with HistFactory in the following way: firstly the desired RooHammerModel objects are instantiated and the proxy histogram for each of them is retrieved via \texttt{getHistogramWithErrors}.
+The previous setup can be used in a fit configured with HistFactory in the following way: firstly the desired RooHammerModel objects are instantiated and the proxy histogram for each of them is retrieved via \texttt{getHistogramWithErrors}.
 These histograms are passed to the HistFactory model as standard templates.
-Then, the HistFactory model is compiled, using the dedicated HistFactory methods (to obtain the RooFit model to be used in the fit).
-This triggers the computation of the relative bin errors used in the Barlow-Beeston lite method, and the associated nuisance parameters and constraints to be correctly included in the model.
-Therefore, the relative error parameters are evaluated at the starting point of the fit\footnote{This implies that the initial values of the parameters should not be too far from those at the best-fit point.}.
-Finally, the \texttt{RooCustomizer} class allows to substitute the proxy templates in the model with the corresponding RooHammerModel objects, to profit from the shape variation during fitting.
+Then, the HistFactory model is compiled into a RooFit model, using the dedicated HistFactory methods.
+This triggers the computation of the relative bin errors used in the Barlow-Beeston lite method, and the creation of the associated nuisance parameters and constraints to be included in the model.
+Therefore, the relative error parameters are evaluated at the starting point of the fit.\footnote{This approach assumes the initial values of the parameters not to be too far away from those at the best-fit point.} Finally, the \texttt{RooCustomizer} class allows to substitute the proxy templates in the model with the corresponding RooHammerModel objects, to make use of the shape variation during fitting.